FBackup

 • Automated backup and replication

-• Flexible storage options
+• Granular recovery options

 Cons

-Some of the limitations of Veeam Agent include:
+Some potential drawbacks of Veeam Agent include:

-• Steep learning curve for beginners
+• Steep learning curve for new users

 FAQ

-How do I download Veeam Agent for free?
+Q: How do I download Veeam Agent for free?

-You can download a free trial version of Veeam Agent from the official website.
+A: You can download a free trial version of Veeam Agent from the official website.

-MiniTool ShadowMaker backup guide for snapshot | Backupinfra
+K3s and MicroK8s 1 backup guide for snapshots | Backupinfra

 Installation Guide